ajay-sudani/posistPractical/README.md

 clone the project using git.

-open git bash on posistPractical folder --> cd posistPractical
+open git bash on posistPractical folder or go to posistPractical folder

-run below command<br/>
+run below command on git bash<br/>
 node server.js

 Go to url